astronomer/docs/astro/cli/configure-cli.md

     tar -xvzf .\astrocli.tar.gz
     ```

-3. Save `astro.exe` in a secure location on your machine and add its filepath as a Windows PATH environment variable.
-For more information about configuring the PATH environment variable, read [Java documentation](https://www.java.com/en/download/help/path.html).
+3. Add the filepath for the directory containing `astro.exe` as a PATH environment variable.
+For example, if `astro.exe` was stored in `C:\Users\username\astrocloud.exe`, you would add `C:\Users\username` as your PATH environment variable.
+To learn more about configuring the PATH environment variable, see [Java documentation](https://www.java.com/en/download/help/path.html).

+4. Restart your machine.

 </TabItem>